The built environment contributes to 40% of all greenhouse gases (GHG). We are in crisis, and passive houses are a part of the solution.

 Contributing factors to GHG in today’s dwellings.

 We are exhausting our materials and energy resources.
 The depletion of these resources combined with the pollution they create is propelling us towards the most catastrophic global climate event since the Ice Age.
 Extreme weather patterns are in the news daily, fires, floods, hurricanes, blizzards, extreme heat, and drought.
 Wildfires are raging, hurricanes are wiping out urban areas, reservoirs are drying up, and Hydro Plants are shutting down, sending people into blackouts during unprecedented heat.
 And, we are in a housing crisis; we need to build the equivalent of 40 New York City’s every month for the next 40 years.
 We can’t waste any more time or resources.
-Passive houses are a necessity for our future.
+Passive houses available in this link are a necessity for our future.

 The idea of optimizing a dwelling’s orientation to take full advantage of the sun, rain, and wind has been around since humans began building structures.
 Unfortunately, the practice fell by the wayside in the Industrial Revolution with the advancement of heating and cooling systems.
 It seemed like a good idea at the time.
 But, now we must harness the simple elegance of passive house design with innovative construction methods and materials to reduce greenhouse gases before it is too late.